rvb91/biddingwars/README.md

 A development server will be started at **localhost:3000**

+### A Note on Broken Conventions
+The models also contain a number of elements that break Rails Convention such as using custom defined field of userId instead of user_id.
+This was intentional by design to learn more about custom directives for defining the primary key.
+This will probably be reverted back in a future update.

+Angular is also kept in the /public directory instead of inside the Rails app.
+An intentional choice to keep Rails as just the API and angular as the frontend.

 ## Assumptions Made

+The following assumptions were made to limt the scope of the code.

 * when **no one makes a valid bid** before auction closes on an item, the **currentPrice is set to 0 **and the **bestBidderId is set to 0**.